-Northland's College in the High School program is in the process of being NACEP reaccredited.
+• Northland's College in the High School program is in the process of being NACEP reaccredited.

-I acknowledge that I have received to Northland Community and Technica employee.
+I acknowledge that I have received the College in the High School Student Handbook from Northland Community and Technical College and reviewed the content with a Northland employee.

-Student Signature Student ID Number Date

-Student Services Signature Date
+Student Signature Student ID Number Date Student Services Signature Date